 Day 7: Marrakech – Marrakech:

-In the morning Our local Marrakech medina guide and driver will meet you in order to walking inside Marrakech old Medina, and we will continue our journey in uncovering the mystics of Morocco.
+Our local Marrakech medina guide and driver will meet you in the morning in order to walk inside Marrakech old Medina, and we will continue our journey in uncovering the mystics of Morocco.
 You will visit many places that make up the city of Marrakesh.
 It is one of the four imperial cities of Morocco, the most outstanding of them.
 The UNESCO recognizes numerous monuments as World Heritage Sites.
 In its famous square Jemaa el Fna, we will wander among many Moroccan mystical characters.
 They will mystically carry us away in our psychedelic memory through the winding streets of the Medina, to Jemaa el Fna Square.
-This square stages scenes of countless outdoor activities: jugglers, musicians, fakirs, snake charmers, jugglers.
-They wake all our senses with its multiple sounds, aromas, flavours and colours that characterize it.
+This square stages scenes of countless outdoor activities: Jugglers, musicians, fakirs, and snake charmers.
+They wake all our senses with their multiple sounds, aromas, flavours and colours that characterize it.
 We will also give the modern city Gueliz, Palmerie, and the Mullah (the Jewish quarter) a chance to take us in a time voyage.
 Overnight in our Riad.

 Day 8: Marrakech – Airport:

 Today, we will take you to the Marrakech Airport for your flight back wishing you a good trip back home.

 If the itineraries that we offer do not match what you are looking for , please contact us and we will prepare the trip to your measurements and needs

 - Ages All

 All Transportation & Fuel